Meraj-Hashmi/apnacolleage-demo/README.md

 # apnacolleage-demo
-This is my first git repository
+This is my first Git Repository.
+Author-Meraj Hashmi